JTHuang-Nunu/113machine-learning/Assignment_Record.md

 Assignment 7: Use the VAE to generate the CIFAR dataset

-Assignment 8: Use the GAN to generate the CIFAR dataset
+Assignment 8: Use the CBAM + CNN to classify the CIFAR dataset